doolin/hrecipe/readme.txt

 2. In your WordPress admin page, go to the Plugins section and Activate the "hRecipe" plugin.

-3. When you go to "Write Post" or "Write Page", click on the star logo to pop-up a simple form.
+3. When you go to "Write Post" or "Write Page", click on the knife and fork icon to pop-up a simple form.
 (Or hRecipe button for text formatting)

 4. Fill in the fields of the form.